 An ultrasound scan can help in some cases.
-This is a non-painful, non-invasive way of getting a load of information about what might be going on down below.
+This is a painless, non-invasive way of getting a bunch of information about what might be happening down below.

-Once we’ve figured out the factors at play, we can discuss a combination of treatments.
-These range from:
+Once we’ve figured out the factors at play, we can discuss a combination of treatments – which include:

 - Medications to increase blood flow to the penis, such as Viagra or Cialis.

 - Counselling for those who may benefit.